Sign in Create account

 Fasten off.

-With right side of work facing, fold the 2 top edges of work together to meet in the middle.
+With the right side of work facing, fold the 2 top edges of work together to meet in the middle.
 This forms the hood.
 Sl.
 St the 2 edges together.
-Fasten off, and weave in ends.
+Fasten off and weave in ends.
 Turn hood right side out.

 Border

-With right side of work facing, Ch1, then Sc evenly all around the sack.
+With the right side of work facing, Ch 1, then Sc evenly all around the sack.
 Remember to place 3 Sc in each of the bottom 2 corners.
-Join with a Sl.st. to the first Sc.
+Join with a Sl.
+St. to the first Sc.

 Do not fasten off.

-With wrong side of work facing you, lay work flat, and fold the bottom half of the sack up (until its approx. 1” short of beginning of hood).
+With the wrong side of work facing you, lay work flat, and fold the bottom half of the sack up (until it's approx. 1” short of the beginning of the hood).

 We need to evenly space 5 buttonholes down each side.

-So using a contrasting yarn, or stitch markers, place one at the top of the sack part, one at the bottom of the sack part, one in the centre.
+So using contrasting yarn, or stitch markers, place one at the top of the sack part, one at the bottom of the sack part, and one in the center.

 Then evenly place the other 2 markers.

-Buttonhole Row: With right side of work facing, Ch1, then continue with Sc around the sack until you reach a stitch marker. *Ch2, skip 2 stitches, then sc until the next stitch marker*.
+With the right side of work facing, Ch 1, then continue with Sc around the sack until you reach a stitch marker. *Ch 2, skip 2 stitches, then Sc until the next stitch marker.*

-Repeat this to make the buttonholes and sc around remaining stitches remembering to place 3 sc in each of the bottom 2 corners as before.
+Repeat this to make the buttonholes and Sc around the remaining stitches, remembering to place 3 Sc in each of the bottom 2 corners as before.

 Edging

-The edging is optional, but I think it finishes the sleep sack off nicely.
-So continue around for 1 more row, only this time using the Crab stitch (or reverse Sc) as described in the notes above.
-(Do not place 3 in each of the 2 bottom corners) Sl.st to first stitch.
-Fasten off, and sew in ends.
-Now all that is required to do is sew 5 buttons down each side of the sack, to correspond with the matching buttonholes.
+The edging is optional, but it finishes the sleep sack off nicely.
+So continue around for 1 more row, using the Crab stitch (or reverse Sc) as described in the notes above.
+(Do not place 3 in each of the 2 bottom corners.)
+Sl.
+St to first stitch.
+Fasten off and sew in ends.
+Now all that is required to do is sew 5 buttons down each side of the sack to correspond with the matching buttonholes.

 Like!5